 Conversions don’t just happen.

-They need to shop or look around and build trust in who you are and what you’ve got.
+They need to shop or look around and build trust in who you are and what you have to offer.

 Low conversions, then, are a byproduct of all this other ‘stuff’ that leads up to the point of truth.
 To fix that problem, you often have to go back to the source and run through these same footsteps.